iggraham/chaosiq-documentation/docs/deployment-options/deployment-options.md

 ## What about customisation options?

-All of the three deployment options, from SaaS, Single-Tennant SaaS through to Self-Hosted, offers powerful features for customisation.
+All of the three deployment options, from SaaS, Single-Tenant SaaS through to Self-Hosted, offer powerful features for customisation.
 Whether it be integrating experiments and verifications with your own systems, or building unique safeguards, the Chaos Toolkit was built with customisation in mind, and ChaosIQ leverage and contribute to that as well.

 By their nature, Self-Hosted deployments sometimes require more bespoke customisations with your systems and so part of the plan for those customers is to be able to opt for custom development from our ChaosIQ Special Ops team.